 A study by MOECC and University of Windsor (Gandhi et al. 2017) measured PBDEs in edible portions of Great Lakes fish, with the goal of examining patterns/trends and evaluating implications for human exposure.
-Bottom dwelling common carp (and white sucker) exhibited the highest Σ PBDE levels (27-71 ng/g).
-Lake trout and lake whitefish from Lake Superior had higher levels than those from the other Great Lakes; otherwise the spatial trend was for Lake Ontario to have the highest levels.
+Bottom dwelling common carp (and white sucker) exhibited the highest ∑PBDE levels (27-71 ng/g).
+Lake trout and Lake Whitefish from Lake Superior had higher levels than those from the other Great Lakes; otherwise the spatial trend was for Lake Ontario to have the highest levels.
 Results showed that consumption restrictions would only be required for common carp in the Toronto waterfront area, which is in proximity to the most urbanized region on the Canadian side of the basin.
-Deca-BDE was the major congener in panfish, while the BDE-47 congener was the major congener in top predators and its contribution to Σ PBDE increased with the contamination.
+DecaBDE was the major congener in panfish, while tetraBDE was the major congener in top predators and its contribution to ∑PBDE increased with the contamination.
 Levels of major lower brominated PBDEs appear to have declined in fish fillets by 46-74% between 2006/07 and 2012.
 The study concluded that although PBDE in existing consumer items will remain in-use for a while, it will likely not result in appreciable accumulation of PBDEs in fish.
 Based on this overall assessment, the authors state that regular monitoring of PBDEs in Great Lake fish can be replaced with targeted surveillance and focus can be shifted to other in-use flame retardants.

-Temporal trends (1982 to 2006) of ΣPBDEs in Herring Gull egg pools from 6 colonies in the Great Lakes, congeners derived mainly from Penta-BDE and Octa-BDE formulations (e.g., BDE-47, -99 and -100), showed rapid increases up until 2000, but with no further increasing trend from 2000 to 2006 (Gauthier et al. 2008).
-In a more recent study (Su et al. 2015), ΣPBDE concentrations in eggs collected in 2012 from the same 6 sites were generally less than those collected in 2006.
-The mean ΣPBDE concentration of 425 ng/g wet weight across the 6 colonies in 2012 was 33% less than the 629 ng/g wet weight measured as the mean across the same 6 colonies in 2006.
-However, gull egg pools from the 2012 collections had greater concentrations of BDE-209 compared to egg pools from previous collections for these 6 colonies.
-In eggs collected in 2006, BDE-209 concentrations ranged from 4.5 to 20 ng/g wet weight (Gauthier et al., 2008) whereas in Su et al. (2015) they ranged from 7.46 to 51.2 ng/g wet weight in eggs collected in 2012.
+Temporal trends (1982 to 2006) of ΣPBDEs in Herring Gull egg pools from six colonies in the Great Lakes, showed rapid increases of congeners derived mainly from PentaBDE and OctaBDE mixtures (e.g., BDE-47, -99 and -100) up until 2000, but with no further increasing trend from 2000 to 2006 (Gauthier et al. 2008).
+In a more recent study (Su et al. 2015), ΣPBDE concentrations in eggs collected in 2012 from the same six sites were generally less than those collected in 2006.
+The mean ΣPBDE concentration of 425 ng/g wet weight across the six colonies in 2012 was 33% less than the 629 ng/g wet weight measured as the mean across the same six colonies in 2006.
+However, gull egg pools from the 2012 collections had greater concentrations of decaBDE (BDE-209) compared to egg pools from previous collections for these six colonies.
+In eggs collected in 2006, decaBDE concentrations ranged from 4.5 to 20 ng/g wet weight (Gauthier et al., 2008) whereas in Su et al. (2015) they ranged from 7.46 to 51.2 ng/g wet weight in eggs collected in 2012.